derekbonilla/car_data_cleaning/README.md

   enginelocation;
 ```

-The SQL LENGTH function identified an inconsistent point, front had 6 characters when there should only be 5.
-TO fix this I remove the leading space from this string.
-I will use the TRIM function to remove the space.
+The SQL `LENGTH` function identified an inconsistent point, front had 6 characters when there should only be 5.
+To fix this I remove the leading space from this string.
+I will use the `TRIM` function to remove the space.

 ```javascript
 UPDATE